TRADE THE FUTURE, TODAY WITH FUTURES

 Whether you’re experienced with trading futures or just starting out, eToro’s easy-to-use, intuitive platform is the perfect choice

-Trade futures 23 hours a day, 5 days a week.
+Trade futures most hours of the day, 5 days a week.
 Place orders for immediate execution whenever exchanges are open.

 Access free educational resources, advanced charts, real-time data and 24/5 customer service.